 headspace Newcastle is not a crisis service.
 We cannot provide urgent appointments.
 For urgent support please contact emergency-services on 000, Lifeline 13 11 14 or the Mental-Health-Contact-Centre on 1800 011 511.

-headspace Newcastle offers young people aged 12-25 with short term support for mild-to-moderate difficulties.
-We can help with:
+We offer young people aged 12-25 with short term support for mild-to-moderate difficulties.

-You can refer yourself without a formal referral by calling our intake team (49294201).
+You can refer yourself by calling our intake team .
 Your GP, teacher or community worker can also refer you.
-Our ‘no-wrong-door’ policy means if headspace isn’t the best option for you, we can connect you to other appropriate services.

 - Monday: 9:00am - 5:00pm